huyphamch/terraform-aws-create-scalable-web-rds/README.md

+## Description
+James, a systems engineer at a startup company, is tasked with developing a web application with a secure, robust, and scalable backend database.
+<br />The company plans to utilize AWS RDS for the database, while the application will be deployed on an EC2 instance.
+<br />James must ensure a secure VPC setup where the EC2 instance resides in the public subnet and the RDS DB instance in a private subnet.

 ## Objectives
+As a cloud architect, your objective is to assist James in developing an AWS VPC that hosts both an EC2 instance and a database instance.
+<br />The EC2 instance, serving the web application, should be placed in a public subnet, while the DB instance should be secured in a private subnet.
 <br />A solution is needed in order to handle a lot of http requsts in a secure environment.

 ## Solution